willyp63/SoundScape/README.md

 ## Infinite Scroll

 All pages have infinite scroll.
 This is especially important for pages that may have to display hundreds of tracks, like the search result page.
 Only a small number of tracks are requested and rendered to begin with.
-As the user scrolls down the page, more tracks will be requested and appended.
+When the user nears the bottom of the page, an action is fired to make an offset request and render more tracks.

 ## Future Direction